Skip to Content

 For example, if you’re having guests over at your house, make it clear ahead of time that they can go to their room and take a break from all the guests who are talking loudly around them without asking permission or excusing themselves from the room first.

-Self-regulation strategies help calm down our nervous system, and help kids get back to their base level after being overstimulated.
+Self-regulation strategies help calm down our nervous system.
+This can help kids get back to their base level after being overstimulated.
+It’s important to remember that you need to teach and practice self-regulation strategies to your child when they are calm.

 Knowing how to help stop sensory overload is important.
 But being able to prevent it from happening in the first place is even better.